Ava7/PGF-Router/README.md

 If request URL is **/123** then **HomeController@show** will be returned.

 #### Performance
-Tests are executed using Apache Benchmark:
+Tests are executed using Apache Benchmark and show request/second:

     ab -n 10000 -c 50